NikxDa/react-xray/README.md

 Each of the three proprties take a `string[]` with each entry of the array being an effect matrix as per the [MDN specification found here](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/feColorMatrix).
 For example, to darken the blurry part of the image, one may supply the value `[".3 0 0 0 0 0 .3 0 0 0 0 0 .3 0 0 0 0 0 1 0"]` for `blurLayerEffects`.

-## Accessibility
+## Accessibility & Responsiveness

 React XRay provides basic accessibility out of the box.
-It features touch support for mobile devices and incorporates responsive behaviour by default.
+It features touch support for mobile devices and will allow the image to be revealed when the element has the focus and the mouse is not currently over the image.
+In this case, the component will display a message saying that the image can be revealed by pressing space.
+The responsiveness comes from the fact that a single radius given in pixels will likely not be suitable for all screen sizes.
+XRay therefore calculates a "responsive" radius by tracking the wrapper dimensions.
+The default diameter of the circular cutout is one third of the shorter side.
+If this choice is not suitable, the responsive radius can be scaled using `radiusScale` or set to a fixed value using `fixedRadius`.

 ## License